Understanding & Overcoming Anorexia Nervosa

 The March of the Penguins

-The adapted-to-flee famine hypotheses may sound impossible to prove, but many kinds of evidence support it.
+The adapted-to-flee famine hypothesis may sound impossible to prove, but many kinds of evidence support it.
 Nature gives many species the ability to develop anorexia (lack of hunger) when it would compete with other life tasks.
 If you saw the movie March of the Penguins, you know that Emperor penguins must become anorexic to breed; males may lose half their body weight while incubating!
 Other species also reduce eating to migrate or to defend a breeding territory.

 Like humans, rats and pigs evolved as omnivorous foragers, and they also become anorexic and energetic when starving.
 Animal researchers attribute this behavior to the animals’ instinctive attempts to leave food-depleted areas (8).
 Pigs bred for leanness are vulnerable to developing anorexia if they lose additional weight from the stress of maternal separation or bullying from other pigs.
 In the lab, if given exercise wheels, starving rats ignore their food to run.
 Although rats normally run less than a mile a day, these frantic animals clock up to 12 miles a day as though they were trying desperately to get somewhere.
 If allowed, these caged rats eventually die of self-starvation.